Photos of man wearing KKK hood at Southern California grocery store circulate on social media

 "What history shows us, when there's a crisis people look for a scapegoat," said Regional Director Tammy Gilles.

 News 8 reached out to Vons for comment.
-Here's what.a spokesperson Melissa Hill sent us:
+Here's what spokesperson Melissa Hill sent us:

 "Unfortunately, an alarming and isolated incident occurred at our Vons store in Santee, where a customer chose an inflammatory method of wearing a face covering.
 Needless to say, it was shocking.
 Several members of our team asked the customer to remove it, and all requests were ignored until the customer was in the checkout area.
 This was a disturbing incident for our associates and customers, and we are reviewing with our team how to best handle such inappropriate situations in the future."